prometheus/prometheus/docs/storage.md

 - `--storage.tsdb.retention.time`: How long to retain samples in storage.
 When this flag is set, it overrides `storage.tsdb.retention`.
 If neither this flag nor `storage.tsdb.retention` nor `storage.tsdb.retention.size` is set, the retention time defaults to `15d`.
-  Units Supported: y, w, d, h, m, s, ms.
+  Supported units: y, w, d, h, m, s, ms.
 - `--storage.tsdb.retention.size`: The maximum number of bytes of storage blocks to retain.
   The oldest data will be removed first.
 Defaults to `0` or disabled.
 Units supported:
   B, KB, MB, GB, TB, PB, EB.
 Ex: "512MB".
 Based on powers-of-2, so 1KB is 1024B.
 Only